 // We don't need any code here

-We need to call this methods from our Main method.
-All what we need to do like that
+We need to call this method from our Main method.
+All that we need to do like that

 static void Main(string args)

-We called the 2 methods simply by typing the name of the method with 2 empty parenthesis if the method's parameter list is empty or the with parameters values inside the parenthesis if the method's parameter list contains parameters.
+We called the 2 methods simply by typing the method's name with 2 empty parentheses if the method's parameter list is empty or with parameter values inside the parenthesis if the method's parameter list contains parameters.